 Robert first encountered a sense of community cohesion in the most unlikely of places in his stint as a betting shop manager.
 You'd be surprised about the camaraderie one finds in losing money with a fellow human being!

 As a result, he believes that people and relationships are the most important part of any locality.

 Since joining Community Southwark two years ago (initially as a Policy and Communications intern and then as a Policy Officer) he has been completely bowled over by the incredible diversity and uniqueness of Southwark as a borough and is committed to making Southwark CAN a success.
 He’s BETTING that you will be too! (sorry).

-He has qualifications in English Literature and Journalism and currently volunteers at the Copleston Centre, a local community centre that provides, among other things, therapeutic mental health services.
+He has qualifications in English Literature and Journalism and currently volunteers at the Edible Rotherhithe project, a local community-led growing initiative.

 Truly grew up in Southwark and still has regular haunts in Bermondsey and Rotherhithe, you might well find her at the occasional quiz at the Moby Dick (whilst praying for questions about obscure 80s Indie bands).
 She loves the variety of the borough and the distinctive qualities of the different localities.
 Truly Studied an MSc in Voluntary and Community Sector studies which helped her have a commitment to the change that people can make, but also an appreciation and respect for the natural conflicts and tensions within community work.